kingluo/pgcat/README.md

 has no way to set `always` role on the view `instead of` trigger.
 On the other hand, pgcat sets its role to `replica`, so `instead of` trigger would not be called, and then `copy to` view would be no-op.

+## Conflict resolution

+Conflict resolution is necessary for logical replication.

+Logical replication is normally used for loose-coupling different pg deployments (or different pg HA deployments, one HA deployment consists of one master and multiple slaves, where they are connected via physical replication), especially for different data centers, where does no require real-time data consistence).

+For example, we have two groups of pg:

+pg1 consists of pg1-master and pg1-slave, run in datacenter1.

+pg2 consists of pg2-master, pg2-slave1 and pg2-slave2, run in datacenter2.

+They replicate data changes to each other, but not in real time, and the network between data centers may be broken for time to time.

+Each data center changes data independently, which would normally involves data with same identity, e.g. same primary key.
+Such data needs some sort of policy to keep consistent in both data centers.

+For example, pg1 writes "foo" to row foo, before this change is applied to pg2, pg2 writes "bar" to row foo.
+Then which would be the final version of value?

+### lww (Last-writer-win)

+Similar to Cassandra, it could use write timestamp to resolve the conflict.
+The write with latest timestamp would be the last version of data value.
+The pg deployment would keep time in sync, e.g. via NTP.

+The `pgcat_setup_lww` command is used to setup the table for used by lww.
+Note that conflict resolution is optional, so if you're sure the data changes are consistent by nature or by design, you do not need to run this command on your tables.

+How does it work?

+It would category the columns as:
+* Inline columns
+Inline columns have the same timestamp as the row.
+* Individual columns
+Individual columns have their own timestamp associated.
+* Counter columns
+Each pg deployment would have their own individual copy of counter value.
+But when you read it, it would sum up all copys as the final value.

+When you run `pgcat_setup_lww`, it would:

+* Add a new column `__pgcat_lww` to the target table, which is in `jsonb` type, used to record the meta info of the row and columns.
+* for existing rows, it would populate `__pgcat_lww` concurrently (i.e. would not block concurrent data r/w when the table setup is processing).
+* Create a trigger, which would
+	* for local change, get the current timestamp as the row timestamp
+	* for remote change, get the row timestamp in `__pgcat_lww`
+	* for inline columns, compare the row timestamp
+	* for each individual column, compare its own timestamp
+	* for counter column, store the remote change in `__pgcat_lww`, use system identifier from `pg_control_system()` to identify different remote peers
+* Create a view to filter the `__pgcat_lww` so that it would not exported to application level
+* Create an helper function `pgcat_lww_counter()` used to sum up counter column
+* When you delete a row, it would not really delete it, instead, it would be marked as tombstone in `__pgcat_lww`, so `pgcat_setup_lww` would create index for tombstone rows and create a helper function to vacuum them whenever you need, e.g. remove tombstones older than 3 days.